samkj/samkj.github.io/about.md

 </div>
 <!-- ![Octocat](https://www.tesla.com/assets/img/m3_fb_s.jpg) -->

-##
 I am first year MSc.
 Student at Technische universität Graz, majoring in Data Science.
 I am broadly interested in Statistical machine learning and storytelling with data.

-I graduated from the <a href="https://www.nitj.ac.in" style="color:blue">National Institute of Technology Jalandhar</a> with Bachelors in Computer Science.
-I was advised by
-<a href="https://nitsri.ac.in/Pages/FacultyProfile.aspx?nEmpID=eeo&nDeptID=cs" style="color:blue">Mr. Ranjeet Rout</a> for my undergraduate thesis.
+I graduated from the <a href="https://www.nitj.ac.in" style="color:blue">National Institute of Technology Jalandhar</a> with Bachelors in Computer Science and Engineering.
+I was advised by <a href="https://nitsri.ac.in/Pages/FacultyProfile.aspx?nEmpID=eeo&nDeptID=cs" style="color:blue">Mr. Ranjeet Rout</a> for my undergraduate thesis.

 Text can be **bold**, _italic_, or ~~strikethrough~~.